nf-core/website/src/content/docs/contributing/tutorials/nf-test_assertions.md

 assert snapshot(path("$outputDir/kallisto/test/abundance.tsv")).match("abundance_tsv_single")
 ```

-_Explanation_: Confirms that a file saved in the specified output directory matches the expected snapshot.
+_Explanation:_ Confirms that a file saved in the specified output directory matches the expected snapshot.

 ### Assert File Name and Type

-_Motivation_: I don't know the exact location, know that at least the file type is fixed.
+_Motivation:_ I don't know the exact location, know that at least the file type is fixed.

 ```groovy
 assert process.out.classified_reads_fastq[0][1][0] ==~ ".*/test.classified_1.fastq.gz"
 ```

-_Explanation_: Ensures that a file from the output matches a specific pattern, indicating its type and name.
+_Explanation:_ Ensures that a file from the output matches a specific pattern, indicating its type and name.

 ### Snapshot Selective File Names & Content

-_Motivation_: I want to include in the snapshot:
+_Motivation:_ I want to include in the snapshot:

 - the names of the files in `npa` & `npc` output channels
 - The first line of the file in `npo` out channel